-- A. The Executive Director shall be responsible for providing oversight and management of all expenditures for the agency and as such is the designated "Contracting Officer."
+- A. The Executive Director, and in their absence, the Deputy Executive Director, shall be responsible for providing oversight and management of all expenditures for the agency and as such is the designated "Contracting Officer."

-- B. The following is a non-exclusive list of the procurement-related documents that the Executive Director is authorized to sign on behalf of SHA subject to the expenditure authority threshold outlined in Section 3.3 of this Chapter:
+- B. The following is a non-exclusive list of the procurement-related documents that the Executive Director or Deputy Executive Director are authorized to sign on behalf of SHA subject to the expenditure authority threshold outlined in Section 3.3 of this Chapter:

 - 1. Construction contracts

 - 2. Consultant and professional services contracts

-- 3. A&E Consultant contracts
+- A&E Consultant contracts

 - 4. Agency Service Agreements

 - 5. Change Orders

 - 6. Award of housing or other vouchers

 - 7. Intergovernmental Cooperation Agreements

 - 8. Sub-recipient or sub-grantee agreements and related change orders

-- C. The following is a non-exclusive list of the non-procurement-related documents that the Executive Director is not authorized to sign on behalf of SHA without prior Board approval:
+- C. The following is a non-exclusive list of the non-procurement-related documents that the Executive Director or Deputy Executive Director are not authorized to sign on behalf of SHA without prior Board approval:

-- 1. Real estate transactions
+- Real estate acquisitions

-- 2. Loan documents
+- Loan documents

+- 3. Restrictive Covenants

-- 3. Limited partnership agreements
+- 4. Limited partnership agreements

-- 4. Employment contracts
+- Employment contracts